lapinek/platform-scripting/README.AM.md

 The scripting capabilities can be extended with [publicly available Java packages](https://backstage.forgerock.com/docs/am/7/apidocs/).

 The way underlying Java is employed in a script is different between the two scripting engines.
-While Groovy follows Java and allows for `import` statement, Rhino implements its own ways of [Scripting Java](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Scripting_Java).

 Consider examples in the [Scripted Decision Node](#script-type-scripted-decision-node-action-examples) section of this writing.
-In Rhino, you can use a fully qualified class name inline:
+In both engines you can use a fully qualified class name inline:

 <br/>

 <details open>
-<summary><strong>JavaScript</strong></summary>
+<summary><strong>JavaScript or Groovy</strong></summary>

 ```javascript
 action = org.forgerock.openam.auth.node.api.Action.goTo("true").putSessionProperty("customKey", "customValue").build()